-South Stream gas interconnection between Serbia and Bulgaria set11.
-January 2013. / SEE Energy News
+South Stream gas interconnection between Serbia and Bulgaria set, SEE Energy News

 Deputy Economy Minister Evgenia Haritonova has said that the Bulgaria – Serbia gas grid interconnection with Serbia is a very important project which must be implemented according to schedule.

 Haritonova spoke Thursday upon the completion of the feasibility study of the Bulgaria-Serbia gas grid interconnection project.

 The feasibility study for the gas pipe had a price tag of around BGN 900 000, according to reports of money.bg.